-On December 11, 2018, this item was passed on first reading with a vote of 8:0:1 (Councilman Murray was absent).
+On December 11, 2018, this item was passed on first reading with a vote of 7:0:2 (Councilors Pico and Murray were absent).

 Background:

 This project includes five concurrent applications related to the proposed redevelopment of roughly ten acres of land north of E. Cheyenne Rd. and west of S. Nevada Ave.
 This project is the largest to date within the South Nevada Urban Renewal Area which was established in November, 2015.
 The applications include: 1) an amendment to the Ivywild Master Plan; 2) a zone change of roughly 2 acres from R5 and R5/SS to C5 and C5/SS; 3) a concept plan establishing uses, access, and approximate building size and location; 4) a right-of-way vacation request for multiple public streets and alleys within the concept plan area; and 5) a non-use variance for front setback relief.